 Some people with coronary artery disease are diagnosed with ischemia, a reduction in the blood flow to the heart that occurs during exertion.
 It’s caused by narrowed arteries in the heart.
-NYU Langone is leading an international clinical trial to test the effectiveness of treatments for ischemia in people with coronary artery disease.

 Your doctor may take a sample of blood to check the levels of different substances, including cholesterol; triglycerides, or fat in the blood, which can increase the risk of coronary artery disease; proteins that can indicate inflammation in the arteries; and glucose, or sugar, which can help determine if you have diabetes.
 Elevated levels of these substances can increase your risk for atherosclerosis.